byronka/minum/docs/development_handbook.md

 If an ASYNC_ERROR is seen in the logs, it means a developer error, so check your code.
 If WARN is seen in the logs, it means something important and unrecoverable has happened in the hardware, operating system, or Java virtual machine.
+See also [Exceptions](#exception-data-flow)

 It is not possible to disable the WARN or ASYNC_ERROR logging.